microsoft/live-share/docs/use/vscode.md

 4. Copy the user code.

 5. Paste the user code into the input field that appeared when you ran the command.
-Press enter to complete the sign-in process.
+Select **Enter** to complete the sign-in process.

     ![Screenshot that shows the user code input box.](../media/vscode-user-code.png)